Manchester United captain Harry Maguire arrested for alleged assault in Greece: Report

-Manchester United captain Harry Maguire has been arrested on the Greek tourist island of Mykonos for an alleged assault and attacking police, state agency ANA reported Friday.
+Manchester United captain Harry Maguire has been arrested on the Greek tourist island of Mykonos for an alleged assault and attacking officers, police said Friday.

 United said in a brief statement they were “aware of an alleged incident involving Harry Maguire in Mykonos last night.”